opencyber-space/MemoryGr.id/docs/creation-in-memory.md

 ---

-## Creating and configuring FrameDB In-memory instances
+## Creating and configuring MemoryGrid In-memory instances

-These API provides centralized control for provisioning and managing FrameDB memory instances across multiple Kubernetes clusters.
+These API provides centralized control for provisioning and managing MemoryGrid memory instances across multiple Kubernetes clusters.
 It delegates instance deployment to remote clusters via API calls, while maintaining registry metadata in a global database.

 All registry entries are scoped and identified using a unique `framedb_id`.